alibaba/tengine/docs/modules/TFS_RESTful_API.md

 ####Description

-The implementation of WRITE operation saves data as a TFS file.
+The implementation of WRITE operation stores data as a TFS file.
 File name is returned in JSON format.

 ####Syntax